m0tela01/BartonApp/deploymentREADME.txt

 <!-- Database Creation -->
--- create database in mysql *with the same name in solution* -- create tables: file bartonSchedulerCreateTables.sql -- create procedures: file barttonSchedulerProcedures.sql -- populate tables: run BartonDB project -- need to find alternative if we cant use vs w/ client
+-- create database in mysql *with the same name in solution* -- create tables: file bartonSchedulerCreateTables.sql in \DBScripts -- create procedures: file barttonSchedulerProcedures.sql in \DBScripts -- populate tables: run BartonDB project -- need to find alternative if we cant use vs w/ client
 	-- need to generate csv/excel from BartonDB project
 <!---------------------------------------------------------------------------->